khalil-poole/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/7ddc7137-b4f9-46ce-824b-b1e5971d1877)

-From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe.

 ***10/30/2025 Update: It appears that VC_redist.x86.exe has a newer version that's preinstalled for the Virtual Machine.
-Ignore the error message that pops up upon attempting to install the redistributable. ***
+The VC redistributable step can be skipped for this particular installation setup.***

+~~From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe.~~

 From the “osTicket-Installation-Files” folder, install MySQL 5.5.62 (mysql-5.5.62-win32.msi)